cometbft/cometbft/docs/references/config/config.toml.md

 Higher values will accommodate higher event throughput rates (and will use more memory).

 ### rpc.experimental_websocket_write_buffer_size
-Experimental parameter to specify the maximum number of RPC responses that can be buffered per WebSocket client.
+Experimental parameter to specify the maximum number of events that can be buffered per WebSocket client.
 ```toml
 experimental_websocket_write_buffer_size = 200
 ```